-The panel questioned the offence classification in 4 of the cases reviewed.
+The panel questioned the offence classification in some of the cases reviewed.
+Freedom of Information Classification - Open

 Using the panel's findings to make a difference

 The panel will report their findings directly to the PCC and the Chief Constable.